ArneBachmann/tagsplorer/README.md

 * `--init [-r rootfolder]`

   Create an empty configuration in the current folder (or the relative or absolute one specified by the -r option).
-TODO don't overwrite unless `--force` specified.
   The location of a configuration file `.tagsplorer.cfg` marks the root path for an entire indexed file tree.
 No other configuration files higher up the parent hierarchy will be considered.

 `--update` or `-u`